rcltech/phoenix/README.md

 4. To run in development mode, run `npm run dev`

+__Note that you are required to make a local prisma configuration using Prisma CLI__

 To run tests, you need to run `npm run test`.
 Make sure that the tests pass.